deytalytics/dataproductpoc-docs/dp-admin-website.md

    * Select a data product
    * Create, View and update data source configuration information for the data product
    * Trigger pulling data in from a specific data source to the input data layer
-   * Create, View and update pipeline SQL which will move data from the input data layer to the output data layer
+   * Create, View and update pipeline SQL which will transform and move data from the input data layer to the output data layer
    * Trigger the execution of the pipeline SQL